qiboteam/qibo/doc/source/examples.rst

 Using multiple GPUs
 ^^^^^^^^^^^^^^^^^^^

-QIBO supports distributed circuit execution on multiple GPUs.
+Qibo supports distributed circuit execution on multiple GPUs.
 This feature can be used as follows:

 .. code-block::  python